awfullycrispy/GodotDebugMenu/README.md

 # Usage
 In any script, usually in a node's _ready() function, run any of the following commands.
 Any instance of group_id is optional and will categorize items in the menu under specific named sections

+The menu by default can be toggled with `/~ (left of 1, below esc on most keyboards)

 --

 	add_viewing_item(id, target_node, property, group_id)